WebOrigami/docs/src/content/concepts/hello.md

 In this Origami file, everything between the `{ }` curly braces defines the keys and values of the top level of the site tree.
 The name `index.html` defines a key in the tree; the expression to the right of the equals sign defines the value for that key.

-File names often contain periods, so Origami lets you include periods in a name like `index.html`.
-This makes it much easier to create and work with files.
-(Many programming languages won't let you do that).
+File names often contain periods so, unlike many programming languages, Origami lets you include periods in a name like `index.html`.

 The Origami server lets you immediately browse this tree.